 Cloud migration cost factors

-- Chosen migration strategy (rehosting, refactoring, etc.).
+- Chosen migration strategy (rehosting, re-architecting, etc.).
+The volume of the workload refactoring and configuration activities.

 - Cloud deployment model (public cloud, multi-cloud, hybrid cloud).
 Note that multi-cloud and hybrid cloud deployment options are more expensive.